UCLA basketball players arrested for shoplifting in China are headed home

 "We are all very pleased that these young men have been allowed to return home to their families and university," he said.
 "We are grateful for the role that our Chinese hosts played, and for the courtesy and professionalism of the local authorities."

 News of their release was first reported by The Wall Street Journal.
-The men are scheduled to hold a news conference on Wednesday morning from UCLA's Pauley Pavilion.
+The men are scheduled to hold a news conference on Wednesday morning at UCLA's Pauley Pavilion.

 Related: Three UCLA Basketball Players Arrested in China on Suspicion of Shoplifting